 3 Best Ways to Deal with Engorged Breasts

-The good news is that your breast will not be engorged forever.
+The good news is that your breasts will not be engorged forever.
 The pain and fullness should subside in about 4 or 5 days.
-Your body will figure out how much milk to make based on how often your baby sucks and empties out the breast of milk.
-In the mean time you can use any of the methods below to ease the pain.
+Your body will determine how much milk to make based on how often your baby sucks and empties the breast of milk.
+In the meantime, you can use the methods below to ease the pain.

 Engorged Breasts – tips

-Wear a well fitted bra.
-Make sure that the bra fits well, distribute the weight of your breasts, and doesn’t pinch or compress any part of your breast.
-Here you can read more about nursing bras.
+Wear a well-fitted bra.
+Ensure that the bra fits well, distributes the weight of your breasts, and doesn’t pinch or compress any part of your breast.
+Here, you can read more about nursing bras.

 1. Cold packs

 Place cold packs on and around your breast.
 You can use a flexible cold pack: cool it in the refrigerator, wrap a towel around it, and then place it on your breasts.
-If you do not have a cold pack, you can place crushed ice in a plastic zip-lock bag, wrap a towel around this and then place it on your breasts.
+If you do not have a cold pack, place crushed ice in a plastic zip-lock bag, wrap a towel around it, and place it on your breasts.
 The coolness will decrease the swelling and give you some relief.
-You should do this after you breastfeed or in between feeding sessions.
-Don’t do it right before feeding because the coolness can inhibit let-down.
+It would be best to do this after breastfeeding or in between feeding sessions.
+Please don’t do it right before feeding because the coolness can inhibit let-down.

 2. Hot packs

-If it is near feeding time, you can ease the pain by using hot packs on your breast.
-They can be in the form of a hot water bottle, an electric heating pad, or a microwaveable heat wrap.
-If you don’t have any of these, you can use a face towel soaked in warm/hot water, or take a warm shower.
+If it is near feeding time, you can ease the pain using hot packs on your breast.
+They can be a hot water bottle, an electric heating pad, or a microwaveable heat wrap.
+If you don’t have any of these, use a face towel soaked in warm/hot water or take a warm shower.

-The warmth will cause some of your milk to flow and this will ease the tension and tightness in the breast.
-Plus – a warm shower is always nice, with or without engorged breasts.
-You can hand express a little bit of milk out so that your breasts are not as full.
+The warmth will cause some of your milk to flow, easing the tension and tightness in the breast.
+Plus – a warm shower is always lovely, with or without engorged breasts.
+You can hand express a little milk out so your breasts are not as complete.
 Again, this will release some of the tension and tightness in your breast.
-Do not use a breast pump to pump out all of the milk from your breasts.
+Do not use a breast pump to pump out all the milk from your breasts.
 This will cause your body to make even more milk because supply = demand.

 3. Cool cabbage leaves and quark

-Another home remedy is to use quark (also called Topfen in Austria).
-Quark is a European dairy product similar to cottage cheese but it is more smooth like yogurt.
-In English, it is sometimes translated as “curd cheese”.
+Another home remedy is quark (also called Topfen in Austria).
+Quark is a European dairy product similar to cottage cheese but smoother than yogurt.
+In English, it is sometimes translated as “curd cheese.”
 Make a poultice or compress with Quark and apply it to your engorged breasts.
-The coolness sooths the pain and, like the cabbage leaves, some believe that the curd cheese has ingredients in it that helps relieve the engorged breasts.
+The coolness soothes the pain, and, like the cabbage leaves, some believe that the curd cheese has ingredients that help relieve the engorged breasts.

 Oversupply syndrome

-If you’re breastfeeding a baby, it’s important to know that there are some problems that can arise when you have too much milk.
-If your breasts feel engorged and full after feeding, but your baby is still hungry, it’s possible that you have oversupply syndrome.
-This kind of condition may cause pain in the breasts and nipples, along with leaking or spraying milk.
+If breastfeeding a baby, it’s essential to know that some problems can arise when you have too much milk.
+If your breasts feel engorged and full after feeding, but your baby is still hungry, you may have oversupply syndrome.
+This condition may cause pain in the breasts and nipples, along with leaking or spraying milk.